 National Museum for Women in the Arts-Relatively new, having just opened in 1987, this former Masonic temple in Renaissance Revival style is breathtaking and not unpredictably a popular, upscale venue for weddings or private events.

 Phillips Gallery in Embassy Row-Washington’s more diminutive version of Paris’s Musee d’Orsay.
-Do save time to stroll Massachusetts Avenue and the surrounding Embassy Row where you will see a melange of architecture from the Cameroun’s Loire Valley castle to the South Korean’s welcoming Jeju Island statues.
+Do save time to stroll Massachusetts Avenue and the surrounding Embassy Row where you will see a melange of architecture from the Cameroun’s Loire Valley castle to the modern Japanese Embassy.
 Somehow it all manages to work together.

 The Holocaust Museum which has both a permanent collection and special exhibits as well as serves as a resource for academics and research.
 If you plan a visit, be sure to check the extended spring hours!